axi0m/nathair/README.md

 ## Contributing

 If you want to contribute, I recommend you fork it and do with it what you will.
-I'm not looking at this time to accept contributions, I'm just expanding the code as I learn Python and add new security tooling I find useful.

 ### Contributor Agreement